Dragons Pitching Factory - Chunichi's Secret to Producing Great Pitchers

 Farm Facilities and Coaching Philosophy

 The second pillar is a robust farm development environment.
 Chunichi's farm team is based at Nagoya Stadium, approximately a 15-minute drive from the first team's Vantelin Dome Nagoya, providing the geographic advantage of easy access for first-team coaches to observe farm practices.
 Nagoya Stadium features 10 bullpen lanes, an indoor practice facility, and a training gym, enabling young pitchers to practice year-round regardless of weather.
 In coaching, the traditional development philosophy of building stamina through high pitch volumes and improving mechanical repeatability has been passed down through generations.
-Shigekazu Mori, pitching coach during the Ochiai era and later manager himself, stated that the top priority for young pitchers is building a body capable of throwing 200 innings annually, and he actively provided farm pitching opportunities.
-In recent years, sports science insights have also been incorporated, including pitch design using Rapsodo spin rate and axis data, and biomechanics-based mechanical analysis.
-The hallmark of modern Chunichi pitcher development lies in fusing traditional volume-based training with data-driven quality improvement.
+Shigekazu Mori, pitching coach during the Ochiai era and later manager himself, prioritized building young pitchers' bodies to handle 200 innings annually, actively providing farm pitching opportunities.
+From the 2010s onward, sports science insights have also been incorporated, including pitch design using Rapsodo spin rate and axis data, and biomechanics-based mechanical analysis.
+The hallmark of Chunichi pitcher development in the 2020s lies in fusing traditional volume-based training with data-driven quality improvement.

 Related books are also helpful